eurostat/multimno/README.md

     - [Try out the code](#try-out-the-code)
     - [Clean up](#clean-up)
   - [Production Deployment](#production-deployment)

+## Documentation

+Static documentation is generated in html format under the [site](./site) directory.
+To view the documentation please open [index.html](./site/index.html) with your favorite web browser.

 ## Setup
 The code stored in this repository is aimed to be executed in a PySpark compatible cluster.
 For an easy deployment in local environments, configuration for creating a docker container with all necessary dependencies is included in the `.devcontainer` folder.
 This allows users to execute the code